hzmeister/StatiQ/README.md

 The only downside of this config is that a p2p client(hundreds of small streams) can saturate all of the bandwidth.
 Can be converted for 100% equal distribution by deleting the heavy tier in mangle and queue tree, however.

 Script to populate mangle and queue is also included for easy modification.
-It's only run once.
-Mangle and queue rules it populates need to be before running again.
+The script is only run once.
+To run it again, the mangle and queue rules it populates need to be deleted.